It’s Your Time and Your Place.

 Education needs to be different.
 Every student deserves an education that is uniquely tailored to his or her needs.
 At the Redmond Proficiency Academy, that’s what we do.

 RPA is not a traditional school.
 No two students at RPA will have the same academic experience, because we recognize that all of our students have different skills, interests, and dreams.
 Our students have flexible schedules, personalized academic timelines, and classes that fit their needs and their goals.
-That’s what what makes us different.
+That’s what makes us different.

 But we’re not just proud of our nationally-recognized academic system.
 Our school culture is unrivaled, and our teachers are among the best in the state.
 We value inclusion, teamwork, and compassion; it’s important to us that all of our students know that they belong here.